Psychology Postdoctoral Residency Program

 - In addition, a minimum of two letters of recommendation and one de-identified clinical work sample should be sent separately to Dr. Duvall at duvall@ohsu.edu

 Review of applications will begin immediately and we encourage people to apply as early as possible.
-We hope to meet applicants at the upcoming International Neuropsychological Society (INS, early February) conference and/or through virtual interview before that time.
-The final deadline for applications will be December 6, 2021.
-Start date will be Mid-August 2022, with some flexibility.
+We will complete virtual interviews.
+The final deadline for applications will be December 6, 2023.
+Start date will be Mid-August 2024, with some flexibility.

 All are welcome